Everything You Need to Know About GSA eBuy

 If you wish to work on the response later, simply go to “My Quotes” and select the corresponding RFQ/RFI.

 If your company is no longer interested in an RFQ/RFI, you may change your status to “No Quote.”
 If you don’t update your status it will remain as “Interested” until the RFQ/RFI closes.

 Once an award has been made, you will be able to view the award information from your “My Quotes” page by selecting “RFQ Award Info.”

 GSA eBuy simplifies the purchasing process for government buyers, allowing them to request information, find sources, and prepare RFIs/RFPs/RFQs online, and it provides contractors with a platform to sell their products or services to eligible government buyers.

 As a GSA Schedule contract holder ourselves, we have experience viewing and responding to thousands of government solicitations listed on GSA eBuy.
 If you would like to learn more about how to utilize a GSA Schedule, gain access to GSA eBuy, or partner with an authorized GSA reseller who can post your products on their GSA Schedule, reach out to us today.

 About Bradley Wyatt

-Bradley Wyatt is an Account Manager for Winvale’s Public Sector Technology department where he manages partner accounts as part of Winvale’s Schedule 70 Information Technology.
-Bradley is a native of Fredericksburg, Virginia and a recent graduate from James Madison University with his Bachelor’s of Science in Public Policy and Administration.
+Bradley Wyatt is a Lead Account Manager for Winvale’s Public Sector department where he currently manages a diverse portfolio of Information Technology, Hardware, Software, and Services Channel Distribution Partner Accounts to accelerate their sales within the Public Sector.
+Bradley is a native of Fredericksburg, Virginia and a graduate from James Madison University with his Bachelor’s of Science in Public Policy and Administration.